Every business plan should include three key financial statements: a profit and loss statement, a cash flow statement, and a balance sheet.

 You can use industry benchmark tools, such as the ones found in LivePlan, to determine if your balance sheet ratios are in-line with your industry averages.

-When you’re creating a forecast for your business, it’s generally much easier to use a tool like LivePlan to create your balance sheet for you; but hopefully, with this explanation, you can also see how you might build one on your own.
+When you’re creating a forecast for your business, it’s generally much easier to use a tool like LivePlan to create your balance sheet for you; You can also download our free Balance Sheet Template and build one on your own.